renato0307/grow/README.md

 * `charts` - helm charts from this repository (more info [here](https://renato0307.github.io/grow/))
 * `k8s` - setups a k8s cluster to run NATS and Prometheus
 * `monitor-ghm` - monitor running on raspberry pi with Pimonori Grow HAT Mini (GHM)
-* `service-ingestion` - service to ingest readings from NATS jetstream
+* `ingestion-service` - service to ingest readings from NATS jetstream

 ## Useful NATS commands